Hugh Trevor-Roper: Personal life

 In his last years he had suffered from failing eyesight, which made it difficult for him to read and write.
 He underwent cataract surgery and obtained a magnifying machine, which allowed him to continue writing.
 In 2002, at the age of 88, Trevor-Roper submitted a sizable article on Thomas Sutton, the founder of Charterhouse School, to the Oxford Dictionary of National Biography in part with notes he had written decades earlier, which editor Brian Harrison praised as "the work of a master".
 Trevor-Roper suffered several other minor ailments related to his advanced age, but according to his stepson, "bore all his difficulties stoically and without complaint".
-That year, he was diagnosed with cancer and died on 26 January 2003 in a hospice in Oxford, aged 89.
+In 2002, he was diagnosed with cancer.
+He died on 26 January 2003 in a hospice in Oxford, aged 89.

 Posthumous books

 Five books by Trevor-Roper were published posthumously.
-The first was Letters from Oxford, a collection of letters written by Trevor-Roper between 1947 and 1959 to his close friend the American art collector Bernard Berenson.
-The second book was 2006's Europe’s Physician, a biography of Sir Theodore de Mayerne, the Franco-Swiss court physician to Henri IV, James I and Charles I. The latter work was largely completed by 1979, but for some unknown reasons was not finished.
+The first was Letters from Oxford, a collection of letters written by Trevor-Roper between 1947 and 1959 to his close friend the American art historian and collector Bernard Berenson.
+The second book was 2006's Europe's Physician, a biography of Sir Theodore de Mayerne, the Franco-Swiss court physician to Henri IV, James I and Charles I. The latter work was largely completed by 1979, but for unknown reasons was not finished.

 The third book was The Invention of Scotland: Myth and History, a critique written in the mid-1970s of what Trevor-Roper regarded as the myths of Scottish nationalism.
 It was published in 2008.
 The fourth book collecting together some of his essays on History and the Enlightenment: Eighteenth Century Essays was published in 2010.
 The fifth book was The Wartime Journals, edited by Richard Davenport-Hines, published in 2011.
 The Wartime Journals are from the journals that Trevor-Roper kept during his years in the Secret Intelligence Service.